Are you looking for the best Instagram feed on website examples? We’ve got your back.

 So, to make your life easier, the best way is to get your own copy of Instagram Feed Pro and just follow this helpful tutorial on how to add an Instagram footer widget on WordPress.

 Alright — and that’s it!
-We have now showed you the different examples of Instagram feeds on website examples.
+We have now shown you the different examples of Instagram feeds on website examples.

 First, get started with Instagram Feed Pro today.
-It’s the best Instagram feed plugin for WordPress — and the best investment you can make to level up your business’ social media marketing.
+It’s the best Instagram feed WordPress plugin for your site — and the best investment you can make to level up your business’ social media marketing.